System Design Space

 Integration testing at scale

-• Ephemeral test environments per PR or branch with a representative slice of the production topology.
+• Ephemeral environments per PR or branch with a representative slice of the production topology: test close to prod without sharing state with neighboring runs.

-• Seed datasets and replayed real scenarios to validate ordering and data consistency.
+• Seed datasets and replayed real scenarios validate ordering and data consistency where synthetic data stays silent.

-• Fault injection in integration tests: packet loss, clock skew, broker rebalancing, database failover.
+• Inject faults right into integration tests: packet loss, clock skew, broker rebalancing, database failover.
+A scenario that does not survive this will not survive production either.

-• Observability in tests: trace/span correlation, queue lag, retry depth, and saturation signals.
+• Observability belongs in the tests too: trace/span correlation, queue lag, retry depth, and saturation signals.
+Without signals a failure reads as “test failed,” not as a cause.

 Practical checklist